QianQianLuLu1/NikkiGallery/README.md

 Batch renaming, format conversion, and image quality compression are available to meet different needs for sharing and archiving
 All operations support automatic backup and undo, so you don't have to worry about accidental deletion or modification

-3. Three sets of high-appearance-level themes, catering to different aesthetic tastes
+3. Two sets of high-appearance-level themes, catering to different aesthetic tastes

-In addition to practical functions, Nikki Gallery 2.1 also has three complete visual themes built-in, which can be switched with one click in the Settings:
+In addition to practical functions, Nikki Gallery also has three complete visual themes built-in, which can be switched with one click in the Settings:

 - Default simplicity: A refreshing light-colored interface that is compatible with the native style of the system
-- Future Technology: Deep space dark color + neon cyan blue accents, brimming with a strong sense of technology
 - Soft Pink Light Luxury: Milk white base + low-saturation smoke powder material, in line with the soft and elegant tone of the game

 All themes are made of high-quality frosted glass and feature smooth transition animations, balancing texture and performance without consuming additional system resources.